 Diagnosing Lenticular Sclerosis in Dogs

 It's important to visit your vet when you first notice changes in your dog's eyes.
 The cause of the changes may or may not be related to lenticular sclerosis.
-Other eye conditions can occur at the same time and may not be apparent to the naked eye.
-Many eye conditions will become worse or even irreversible if left untreated.
+Other eye conditions can occur at the same time and may not be apparent, and some eye conditions like glaucoma will become worse or even irreversible if left untreated.

 Lenticular sclerosis does not significantly affect vision in dogs.
 Over time, your dog may see images less clearly, especially from a distance.
 If you notice that your dog's vision is abnormal, it is most likely due to another eye issue, such as cataracts or age-related retinal changes.
 Your veterinarian should be able to detect the cause of vision loss during the eye exam or by performing special eye tests.